zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.quantization.quantized_module.md

 **Returns:**

 - <b>`op_names_to_report`</b> (Dict):  a dictionary with operation names as keys.
-For each  operation, (e.g. conv/gemm/add/avgpool ops), a range and a bitwidth are returned.
+For each  operation, (e.g., conv/gemm/add/avgpool ops), a range and a bitwidth are returned.
 The range contains the min/max values encountered when computing the operation and  the bitwidth gives the number of bits needed to represent this range.

 ______________________________________________________________________